ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-Benton said: &quot;My mother asked mc
-never to use tobacco.
-I have never
 touched it from that time to the present
 day.
 She asked me never to gamble,
 and I never have gambled.
 Sho ad­